Share this

 "In the PSOhub environment, a deal can be promoted to a project and you can automatically hand over all the deal information with just one click."

-- It automatically generates projects based on the sales data.
+- It automatically generates projects based on your CRM sales data.
 The most important info is copied into PSOhub’s project environment, which engages in two-way communication with the HubSpot environment.

 - All necessary information can be found in the HubSpot feed.
-Sales can therefore see whether or not all invoices are paid, if a project is going off the rails, or if other upsell potential is relevant.
+Sales can therefore see whether or not all invoices have been paid, if a project is going off the rail, or if other upsell potential is relevant.

 - Simplify processes and increase productivity by having a single point of information.
 If you use the PSOhub integration for HubSpot, both sales and project team members have access to identical information and duplicates are prevented.